priteshkhot/ping-pong-js/README.md

-# ping-pong-js
-Ping-Pong game web app using javascript
+# Simple Ping-Pong game using HTML/CSS and JavaScript

-# Computer AI opponent
-I still have to make logic for player opponent